 Everyone wants to have beautiful, healthy and white teeth.
 That’s the reason why we are often looking for teeth whitening products or teeth whitening treatments.
 It’s important to know that not every product and not every treatment is healthy for your teeth and gums.
-If you’re curious about teeth whitening, Mornington based Barkly Street Dental explains that, you have to be very cautious with selecting teeth whitening products as burned gums from teeth whitening are a result of low-quality bleaching.
 What does that actually mean?
-It means that the product’s ingredients are harmful to your gums and it also means that you have to pay particular attention when it comes to gums hygiene.
+It means that the product’s ingredients are harmful to your gums and it also means that you have to pay particular attention when it comes to gum hygiene.

 What causes burned gums from teeth whitening?
 It depends on the way in which teeth were whitened.
 There are two types of products you are able to use; toothpaste and peroxide bleaching agent.
 Toothpaste is usually not damaging because it does not contain ingredients that actually whitens teeth, usually it just removes yellow layers.
 Other products that offer teeth whitening mainly contain hydrogen peroxide.
 It’s important to know that hydrogen peroxide can be irritating for your gums.
 But the good news is that if it’s removed quickly, it probably won’t do any damage.
 If you you feel burning by using some product, the best advice you can get is to remove it as quick as it’s possible.